viczam/makeen-hapi/readme.md

 ## Installation

-Requirements:
+Before ramping up makeen the following requirements must be met:
- - Node v6 or higher
+ - Node v6 or higher version
  - mongodb connection

 Running `npm install` will install all dependencies.